maplibre/maplibre/AI_POLICY.md

 ## Handling Violations

-Maintainers are free to handle suspected violations of this policy in a way they deem appropiate, for example by closing pull requests or hiding unhelpful AI generated messages.
-Maintainers are encouraged to link to this policy when enforcing it, in order to spread awareness about the expectations around AI assisted contributions in our community.
+Maintainers are free to handle suspected violations of this policy in a way they deem appropriate, for example by closing pull requests or hiding unhelpful AI generated messages.

 ## Copyright and licensing